mkotsovoulou/ods6001a/assignments/assignment2/README.md

 # Programming Exercise 2: Conditional Execution

-Enhance programming exercise 1 to calculate the pay 1.5 times the hourly rate for all hours worked above 40.
+Enhance assignment 1 to calculate the pay 1.5 times the hourly rate for all hours worked above 40.
 The code to prompt the user for input is already created for you...

 Compute and display the amount to pay depending on the hours worked.